-Local Workforce Development Areas (LWDAs) monitor the demographics of WIOA caseloads in an effort to reflect the populations residing within their service area.
-Program designs and outreach materials are modified as necessary to reflect the population.
-Each local area has a LWDA Equal Opportunity (EO) Coordinator that ensures all outreach materials have the correct EO and ADA (Americans with Disabilities Act) statements, as required by WIOA.
-To ensure inclusivity, outreach materials are shared with various core, required, and additional Workforce Innovation and Opportunity Act (WIOA) partners.
+Local Workforce Development Areas (LWDAs) monitor the demographics of WIOA caseloads to reflect the populations residing within their service area.
+Program designs and outreach materials are modified as necessary to best serve the needs of local citizens and lawful immigrants with work authorizations.
+Each local area has a LWDA Equal Opportunity (EO) Coordinator who ensures all outreach materials have the correct EO and ADA (Americans with Disabilities Act) statements, as required by WIOA.
+To ensure widespread distribution, outreach materials are shared with various core, required, and additional WIOA partners.